 Look at, for example, the 1984 MOMA exhibition ‘Primitivism’ in 20th century Art: Affinity of the Tribal and the Modern.
 The exhibition, as stated in its description, juxtaposed “modern and tribal objects” to show how Primitivist artists drew inspiration from the latter.
 It included a section showcasing “a group of superb tribal objects notable for their appeal to modern interest”.
 Notably, it didn’t challenge or question the artists’ interactions with non-Western art.

 Hilton Kramer’s 1984 review of the exhibition discusses the quotation marks around the word “Primitivism” in the exhibition’s title:

 “They have been introduced into the title of this exhibition in the hope of forestalling criticism from those … who look upon the term “primitive” as a pejorative characterization of their cultural heritage.
 Mr. Rubin devotes a great many words to explaining why the term is necessary… He does not want it to be thought that he is one of those terrible people who regard Western civilization as somehow “superior” to the cultures of primitive peoples.
 Yet … he allows the word primitivism to slip right back into its standard usage.”

-Today, three decades after the MOMA exhibition, Primitivist art still goes uncriticised by many art historians.
-It’s still frequently idealised at the expense of non-Western art.
+Today, three decades after the MOMA exhibition, Primitivist art is still often idealised at the expense of non-Western art.
 Luckily, artists and art historians have started speaking up against this narrative.

-Most importantly, African artists have spoken up in order to reclaim their cultures from the harmful legacy of Primitivist art.
-Contemporary Ugandan artist Francis Nnaggenda, for example, has stated, “People tell me my work looks like Picasso, but they have it wrong.
+African artists, for example, have spoken up in order to reclaim their cultures from the harmful legacy of Primitivist art.
+Contemporary Ugandan artist Francis Nnaggenda has stated, “People tell me my work looks like Picasso, but they have it wrong.
 It is Picasso who looks like me, like Africa.”